 Who defines accurate?
-The market does.
+The market.
 We’re all part of different markets, the supermarket where we get food, employment market when we have to find a job, the housing market.
-A market brings a diversity of wants and skills.
-Success is satisfying some chunk of the population.
-The more you can satisfy the more successful.
+A market brings a diversity of wants and skills and creates a place where success means satisfying some segment of the population.
+The bigger the group you can satisfy the more successful the project.

 C4 is community-centric software development.
 We focus discussion almost entirely on problems and accept solutions freely.
 Automation and free collaborative platforms make it easy for anyone to help but ultimately it’s about laying out some rules then letting everyone do what they do best, alone or in groups of their choosing.

-How is this different from what upstream/other projects are doing?
+How are Ecko and Acropolis different from what upstream/other projects are doing?